 While my kids completely glance over the dust bunnies breeding under the cabinets and the cob webs filling the corners, my husband does not.
 Thankfully I have been blessed with an extremely patient and tolerant husband.
 The truth is if I weren’t so good with my excuses, I’d probably annoy myself.

 This past weekend, my husband finally had enough.
 Since the dust bunnies were growing into full size rabbits he decided to take matters into his own hands.
-He vacuumed each room and every nook and cranny.
-He moved furniture and rugs.
+He vacuumed each room and every nook and cranny, moving furniture and rugs.
 He got behind toilets and in between stair rails.
 Only once did he glare at me (thank you honey).

 Now you could say that I am actually a genius because obviously dust bothers my husband more than it does me.
 It’s just a matter of me holding out long enough for him to break down and do the cleaning for me.
 Sadly, I’m not that cunning.
 I’m just unorganized and perhaps a tad bit lazy.